Code-Institute-Submissions/Milestone-Project-261/README.md

 * If a logged in user tries to access the log in page they will be redirected to the home page.
 "You are already logged in!" message appears.
 * If a logged in user tries to access the register page they will be redirected to the home page.
 "You are already registered!" message appears.
 * If a user who is not logged in tries to add a crypto to a watchlist, "Please log in or register to add to watchlist" message appears.
+* If a user who is not logged in tries to access the watchlist page they will be redirected to the home page.
 * A comment can only be deleted/edited by the user who created the comment.
 * If a user tries to register with a username or password that does not match the requirements, "Please match the format requested" message appears.
 * If a user tries to register without filling in both the username and password fields, "Please fill in this field" message appears.